leannemc5/HPQC/week4/Report.md

 The second approach is result collection using MPI_Gather which is used to automate the colllection of partial sums.
 Instead of sending multiple send/receive calls, a single collective command takes the partial sum ffrom every process  into a preallocated array on the root.
 ```
-// Root prepares an array to hold one result from every process
 if (rank == 0) all_sums = malloc(size * sizeof(int));

-// Collect all partial sums into the root's array
 MPI_Gather(&partial_sum, 1, MPI_INT, all_sums, 1, MPI_INT, 0, MPI_COMM_WORLD);

-// Root must then manually loop through the gathered array to get the final total
 if (rank == 0) {
     for (int i = 0; i < size; i++) final_sum += all_sums[i];
 }